Murder of Jason Gage: Murder

 Witnesses said Gage and Lawrence were together the night Gage was killed.
 They were seen at Kings & Queens, the local gay club, before heading to an after hours party at The Times Bar.
 The two left at some point and headed back to Gage's apartment.
 According to Hostetler, Gage told Lawrence that he could wait for a ride at his apartment two blocks away from The Times Bar.
-A female friend and roommate of Hostetler's said Lawrence called late Friday or early Saturday asking for a ride home from downtown, because he "didn't like the hospitality of the place," and needed a ride or he was going to "end up in jail".
+A female friend and roommate of Hostetler stated that Lawrence called late Friday or early Saturday asking for a ride home from downtown, because he "didn't like the hospitality of the place," and needed a ride or he was going to "end up in jail".
 An investigator said he received a call from a man who had been asked to give Lawrence a ride home from a downtown club.
 Lawrence never showed up for the ride, and the man said he later heard from Hostetler that Lawrence had beaten up Gage.

 In the early hours of March 12, phone records show Lawrence sent several text messages to friends in Iowa and New Mexico via his cell phone.
 "I just killed a guy I think," one read.
 A second sent to Michael Bailey in New Mexico flashed "U need to call me soon."
 A phone conversation between Bailey and Lawrence, in which Lawrence said "some guy" tried to "hit on him real bad" and described "a fight that got way out of hand," indicated that Lawrence may not have known Gage was dead.